temporalio/documentation/docs/typescript/workflows.md

 See the [TypeScript SDK Client docs](/docs/typescript/clients) for how to use `WorkflowHandle`s to start, cancel, signal, query, describe and more.

-## Workflow Options
+### Workflow Options

-Workflows have options that determine what Task Queue they run on, what Search Attributes they are tagged with, Cron schedule, and more, but they are only set in the [Temporal Client call](/docs/typescript/clients#execute-a-workflow-blocking) rather than _inside_ the Workflow code itself.
+Workflows have options that determine what Task Queue they run on, what Search Attributes they are tagged with, Cron schedule, and more, but they are only set in the Temporal Client call (i.e. when you start or execute a Workflow) rather than _inside_ the Workflow code itself.

+Please see the [Temporal Client docs](/docs/typescript/clients) or the [API Reference](https://typescript.temporal.io/api/interfaces/client.WorkflowOptions) for more info on Workflow Options.

 ## Workflow APIs